arestivo/slides/markdown/php.md

 PHP allows developers to declare constructor methods for classes.

-Classes which have a constructor method call this method on each newly-created object.
+Classes that have a constructor method, call this method on each newly-created object.

 The constructor method is always called **__construct** and can receive any number of parameters.
 The destructor method is, as expected, called **__destruct**.